-(b) In parallel combination, each resistor gets same potential from the source.
+(ii) (b) : In parallel combination each resistor gets same potential from the source.
 We can use separate on/off switches with each appliance.
-Also in case if any one resistor fails then the circuit will not break.
-So, it is safe and convenient to connect household circuit in parallel combination of resistors
+In case if any one resistor fails then the circuit will not break.
+So, it is safe and convenient to connect household circuit in parallel combination of resistor.